In this guide, you’ll discover the (6) safest dishes to use at mealtime (and more).

 You hop online, only to have a million various plates – ceramic, glass, porcelain, bone china, melamine plastic, etc. – thrown at your face.

-These kinds of dishes are fine for decoration, but not for eating.
+And the thing is, some of those dishes are fine for decoration, but not for eating… How can you tell?

-Before we discuss the safest dishes to use, let’s look more into why and how these materials are used and the dangers of toxic dinnerware.
+You’ll uncover the six safest dishes to use, how toxic materials end up on your dinner plates, how to tell, and the dangers of toxic dinnerware.